Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README.md

 This sample presents a Web API running on ASP.NET Core 2.2, protected by Azure AD OAuth Bearer Authentication.
 The Web API calls the Microsoft Graph, and is exercised by a .NET Desktop WPF application.
 Both applications use the Active Directory Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to obtain a JWT access token through the [OAuth 2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.
 The desktop application:

-1. acquires an access token for the Web API
+1. Acquires an access token for the Web API
 2. Calls the ASP.NET Core Web API adding the access token as a bearer token in the authentication header of the Http request. the Web API  authenticates the user using the ASP.NET JWT Bearer Authentication middleware.
 3. When the client calls the Web API, the Web API acquires another token to call the Microsoft Graph (3)
 4. then the Web API calls the graph